la10736/rstest/README.md

 As you noted you can provide default values without the need of a fixture to define it.

-Finally if you need tracing the input values you can just add the `trace` attribute to your test to enable the dump of all input variables.
+Finally, if you need tracing the input values you can just add the `trace` attribute to your test to enable the dump of all input variables.